The Vermont Statutes Online

 (D) shall be aimed at furthering the State’s interest in ubiquitous mobile telecommunications and broadband service in the State.

 (2) Notwithstanding subdivision (1)(B) of this subsection, if the Commission finds that a petition filed pursuant to this subsection does not raise a significant issue with respect to the criteria enumerated in subdivisions (b)(1), (3), (4), (5), and (8) of this section, the Commission shall issue a certificate of public good without a hearing.
-If the Commission fails to issue a final decision or identify a significant issue with regard to a completed petition made under this section within 60 days of its filing with the Clerk of the Commission and service to the Director of Public Advocacy for the Department of Public Service, the petition is deemed approved by operation of law.
-The rules required by this subsection shall be adopted within six months of the effective date of this section, and rules under this section may be adopted on an emergency basis to comply with the dates required by this section.
-As used in this subsection, “wireless communication facilities” include antennae, related equipment, and equipment shelter, but do not include equipment used by utilities exclusively for intra- and inter-utility communications.
+If the Commission fails to issue a final decision or identify a significant issue with regard to a completed petition made under this section within 60 days following its filing with the Clerk of the Commission and service to the Director of Public Advocacy for the Department of Public Service, the petition is deemed approved by operation of law.
+The rules required by this subsection shall be adopted within six months of June 9, 2007 and rules under this section may be adopted on an emergency basis to comply with the dates required by this section.
+As used in this subsection, “wireless communication facilities” include antennae, related equipment, and equipment shelter but do not include equipment used by utilities exclusively for intra- and inter-utility communications.

 (o) The Commission shall not reject as incomplete a petition under this section for a wind generation facility on the grounds that the petition does not specify the exact make or dimensions of the turbines and rotors to be installed at the facility as long as the petition provides the maximum horizontal and vertical dimensions of those turbines and rotors and the maximum decibel level that the turbines and rotors will produce as measured at the nearest residential structure over a 12-hour period commencing at 7:00 p.m.